Writer in Residence

 There was even a chance to touch and examine some of the museum’s objects; particular favourites of mine were some of the hand-made dolls.
 It was awe-inspiring to think of how many’s people’s hands had touched those objects throughout history and how these artefacts had played a part in people’s lives.
 It sparked some very interesting questions; who made them; who played with them; how were they made?

-Naturally, I jumped at the chance to collaborate with Gressenhall and last February, taught a day’s creative writing course on site in the Learning Centre.
+Naturally, I jumped at the chance to collaborate with Gressenhall and in February 2016, taught a day’s creative writing course on site in the Learning Centre.
 The course was an introduction to creative writing which drew inspiration from real-life stories and images in the ‘Voices from the Workhouse’ focussing on how to create character in the narrative.
 I was thrilled to receive five stars from everyone who participated on the course, in the evaluation.

 I suppose it goes without saying that all this work and meeting interesting people had got the creative juices flowing!